Doniel Lander

 Rabbi Doniel Lander is the chancellor of Touro University and the Rosh Yeshiva of Yeshivas Ohr HaChaim, Mesivta Yesodei Yeshurun in Queens, NY and Mesivta Yesodei Hatorah in Naugatuck, CT.

-Rabbi Lander's primary role in Yeshivas Ohr Hachaim consists of giving lectures on a wide range of subjects.
-The Yeshiva follows the typical Lithuanian Yeshiva schedule of devoting each academic year to a specific Talmudic tractate.
-Rabbi Lander offers a high-level lecture to older students in the morning, afternoon lectures to the entire student body, Aggada-style drashos on shabbos, as well as a variety of other lectures to a range of audiences.
-His lectures are noted for their depth, clarity, and hallmark brilliance, echoing the style of his great teacher, Rabbi Joseph B. Soloveitchik.
+He learned in YU and got semicha from the Rav.

-He was previously also Rosh Yeshiva of Mesivta Yesodei Yisroel in Elkins Park, PA until it closed in June 2023.
+He was previously Rosh Yeshiva of Mesivta Yesodei Yisroel in Elkins Park, PA until it closed in June 2023.

-He holds a BA from Touro College an MBA from New York University, the latter of which was obtained exclusively during summer semesters, as he was a full-time student of the late Rabbi Joseph B. Soloveitchik, from whom he has private ordination.
+Lander is also the founder of KT Estates, a private gated community based around Mesivta Yesodei Hatorah and The Naugatuck Kollel in Naugatuck, CT.

-Rabbi Lander is also the founder of KT Estates, a private gated community based around Mesivta Yesodei Hatorah and The Naugatuck Kollel in Naugatuck, CT.
+Lander is the author of the Sefer Chamudei Daniel on Seder Taharos, published in 2026.
+The work offers in-depth analysis of some of the most complex laws in the Mishnayos, further establishing his reputation in the world of Rabbinic literature.

-He is the son of the late Rabbi Dr. Bernard Lander.
+His father Bernard Lander was also a rabbi.